Taiwan Is Stronger Than Ever (With a Little Help From Its Friends)

 Commentary

 NASAMS has proven air defense capabilities, including the ability to launch AIM-9X Sidewinder Missiles.
-According to Ukrainian media, NASAMS destroyed over 100 enemy missiles and drones over the course of five months up to spring 2023 in that country.
+According to Ukrainian media, NASAMS destroyed more than 100 enemy missiles and drones over the course of five months up to spring 2023 in that country.
 That the United States is now planning to send NASAMS to Taiwan, despite ongoing needs in not only Ukraine but also Israel, indicates that the threat of conflict over the island democracy is increasingly real.

 Xi Jinping instructed the PLA to prepare for invading Taiwan as early as 2027, which could start with a blockade of its ports, including airports.
 However, Taipei does not seem particularly intimidated by Beijing’s crusade against the island’s independence.

 Taiwan’s president, Lai Ching-te, has said that Taiwan does not need to declare independence as it is already de facto independent.
-He visited Taiwan’s Kinmen Island, about 2 miles from mainland China, on Oct.
+He visited Taiwan’s Kinmen Island, about two miles from mainland China, on Oct.
 25, vowing not to give up an inch of its territory or any other part of Taiwan.

 Taiwan’s defense chief noted on Oct.
 23 that a blockade of Taiwan that stopped ships and aircraft from entering the country would be an “act of war” according to international law.